ecohealthalliance/rana/Documentation.md

 ### Exporting data

-From the report table, [View Reports](/table), you can also export the report data in the CSV format.
+From the report table, [View Reports](/table), you can also export the report data in CSV format.
 The export will respect any filters that you have enabled for the table.
 Click the Export button, and you browser will download a CSV file containing all report records that you have permission to view which match you filter settings.

 ### Report Map